“There is a field out beyond right doing and wrong doing,

 Just before they were to arrive, my parents came outside to tell me that the couple had called to say that THEY HAD CHANGED THEIR MINDS!
 They had just purchased a new couch and a kitten would be a big mistake.
 Licorice was mine!

-On the night that Licorice had her first and only litter of kittens, she must have come to get me for support.
+On the night that Licorice had her first and only litter of kittens, she must have come to get me.
 I know this because when I woke that morning, I found blood on the comforter of my top bunk.
-When I called out to my mother, Licorice came running into the room, insisting I follow her with urgent meows and a pacing back and forth until she was sure I was coming.
+And when I called out to my mother, Licorice came running into the room, insisting I follow her, pacing back and forth, with urgent meows, until I climbed down from my bed and followed her.

 She led me to the storage room to an open box on the second shelf and to the sight of two black newborns.
 She jumped in beside them and licked my hands as we marveled at them together.
 For days, she refused access to “our” babies to anyone but me.